 From: “…population who meet criteria for advanced illness.
 Systems may define their advanced illness target population using the specified clinical criteria for at least one of the following conditions: cancer, heart failure, COPD, or cirrhosis (end stage liver disease).
 Alternatively, systems may choose any diagnoses provided in the Table 1.
 Serious Illness Diagnosis codes, applying the * additional criteria below.

-To: “…population with advanced stage cancer, heart failure, COPD, or cirrhosis (end stage liver disease) during the first six months of the measurement period.“
+To: “…population with advanced cancer, heart failure, COPD, Interstitial lung disease, respiratory failure or advanced liver condition during the first six months of the measurement period.

+Denominator Note: Reporting entity must include all four conditions in their denominator as defined by Table 1: Serious Illness Diagnosis codes“

-Denominator, Advanced Illness, condition specific criteria, changed as follows:
+Denominator, Serious Illness, condition specific criteria, changed as follows:

 All look back periods changed to “during the first six months of the measurement period”.
 See details below.